jameslairdsmith/CT_Rainfall/Cleaning_CT_Rainfall_Data.md

-Cleaning Cape Town Rainfall Data
+Cape Town Rainfall Data Analysis
 ================================

 The following code is used to extract, clean and analyse rainfall data